webcore-it/colorful-background-css-generator/README.md

 -----
 There are two ways to use this generator.

-First is to add the generator (it's in the `bin` folder) to your html file and let it set the background to the element directly.
+First is to add the generator (it's in the `dist` folder) to your html file and let it set the background to the element directly.

 **website.html**
 ```html